Certified Nursing Assistant Programs in Maryland: Training, Certification, and Licensing

 The GNA training and exam in Maryland builds upon the foundation established during your CNA training program, with a focus on the unique needs of elderly patients.
 The training covers topics such as nutrition, infection control, and communication, ensuring that you are well-prepared to provide compassionate and competent care to geriatric patients.

 Upon successful completion of the GNA training program, you will be eligible to sit for the Geriatric Nursing Assistant examination.
 This exam, like the CNA certification exam, consists of both a written (or oral) component and a clinical skills evaluation.
-By passing the GNA exam, you will demonstrate your specialized knowledge and skills in geriatric care, enhancing your employability and career prospects.
+Bypassing the GNA exam, you will demonstrate your specialized knowledge and skills in geriatric care, enhancing your employability and career prospects.

 Scope of Practice and Employment Opportunities